Rozmir-Rohi/witchery-wolf-altar-replacement/README.md

 A copy of the GNU Lesser General Public License can be found in the "Negligible License" folder inside the assets folder of the mod jar archive.

-A copy of the GNU General Public license can be found inside the mod jar archive.
+A copy of the GNU General Public License can be found inside the mod jar archive.

 The source code for the Creeper Burn Core mod can be found here: https://github.com/culegooner/CreeperBurnCore